Learning Audio-Visual embedding for Person Verification in the Wild: Method

 The data of each modality are pre-processed as stated in Sec.\ref{sec:setup} and sent to the respective encoders.
-But when the audio information is added for joint training, there is a serious drop in visual.
-To solve the problem, we introduce tanh activation.
-It plays a positive role in many aspects, which can be proved in the later comparison experiment.
-The detailed calculation process of tanh activation is as follows.
+But when visual information is added for joint training, there is a serious drop.
+To solve the problem, we introduce weight enhanced method of attentive statistical pooling, which is proved to play a positive role in many aspects in the later comparison experiment.
+The detailed calculation process of weight enhanced method is as follows.

-Through the original attentive statistical pooling mechanism in \cite{speaker_1}, each frame will be given different weights.
+Through the original attentive statistical pooling mechanism \cite{speaker_1}, each frame will be given different weights.

 where $h^t$ denotes the activations of the last frame layer at time step $t$.
 The parameters $\boldsymbol{W} \in \mathbb{R}^{R \times C}$ and $\boldsymbol{b} \in \mathbb{R}^{\check{R \times 1}}$ project the information for self-attention into a smaller $\mathbb{R}$-dimensional representation that is shared across all $C$ channels to reduce the parameter count and risk of overfitting.